2022 General Jeffery Soil Health Award recipient has been announced

 - undertaking good management practice on the ground and/or;

-- extending knowledge, and advocating for, improved soil management, and/or;
+- extending and/or communicating knowledge, and advocating for, improved soil management, and/or;

 - educating and raising awareness about the importance of maintaining and improving soil health.

 - promotes the application and understanding of better management practices to improve soil health across the landscape;